Non-perturbative Green's function method to determine the electronic spectral function due to electron-phonon

 Another effect of the strong coupling regime is an increase of the asymmetry of the peak of the spectral function.
 In order to characterize it, we make use of the following line-shape\cite{Stancik2008},

 \be

 \ee

 \ni That is, a Lorentzian with a width that varies sigmoidally.
 We can define $\alpha = a \Gamma_0$ as the dimensionless parameter the quantifies the asymmetry of a spectral function (see Sec.~\ref{sec:asymmetry}).
 In Fig.~\ref{fig:asymmetry_part}, we show the spectral function (blue) for a particular $\mathbf{k}$ point close to the Dirac point, together with the fit using Eq.~\ref{eq:A_as} (red).
-The agreement is very good, and by plotting also a Lorentzian curve (dashed-black), we can visualize how asymmetric the peak is.
+The agreement is very good, and the asymmetry of the peak can be visualized by plotting also a Lorentzian curve (dashed-black).
 In the Appendix, we can also see that the asymmetry increases with temperature (Fig.~\ref{fig:alpha_T_and_eta}(a)) and coupling (Fig.~\ref{fig:alpha_T_and_eta}(b)) for all the considered $\mathbf{k}$'s.
 This might be a general feature of crystals in the strong coupling regime, related to the asymmetry of bands above and below the energy of given state.